-Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum.
+Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum in Montrose.

-Located in the city’s vibrant North Montrose District, the Printing Museum is comprised of multiple galleries featuring permanent and temporary exhibitions, a theater, gift shop, and letterpress, bookbinding, lithography, and papermaking studios.
+The museum itself boasts multiple galleries featuring permanent and temporary exhibitions, a theater, gift shop, and letterpress, bookbinding, lithography, and paper-making studios.

-Founded in 1979 by Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham, the four printers shared a passion for preserving their vast collections and longed to share them with the community.
+Founded by four professional printers—Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham—in 1979, the museum became an outlet for sharing their passion and preserving their vast collections.

-Today, through hands-on programming and guided tours, the Printing Museum seeks to teach the public in the interpretation of its vast permanent collection in workshops and exhibitions geared towards adults and kids alike.
+Through its hands-on programming and guided tours, the Printing Museum continues to illuminate with its vast permanent collection, along with workshops and exhibitions for kids and adults.

 Featuring antique printing presses, rare books, prints, and historic newspapers, visitors will have the opportunity to experience ways that people have used printing technologies to transform our collective lives.

-From the invention of paper and moveable type to the struggle for a free press in the young American Republic to important advances in printing and publishing in the 20th century, guests witness how each innovation lead to a greater exchange of information and ultimately to a more literate society.
+From the invention of paper and moveable type to the struggle for a free press in the young American Republic to important advances in printing and publishing in the 20th century, the Printing Museum shows visitors how each innovation led to greater exchanges of information and ultimately to a more literate society.

 Guided Tours at The Printing Museum

-You’ll discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th Century with the tour concluding with a visit to the museum’s craft studios, temporary exhibitions (if offered at that time), and an optional 45-minute film, Harvest of Wisdom.
+Visitors will also discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th century, and an optional 45-minute film, Harvest of Wisdom.